Guidelines for Non-Employee (Guest) Travel

 These procedures apply to travel by individuals who are not Laboratory employees, but whose travel is being reimbursed, partially or in full, by Laboratory funds.
 Non-employees are usually Invited Guests, Guest Researchers or Interviewees who may also be Foreign Nationals.

 A pre-trip authorization in TREX is required for non-employees.
 If travel is to or between foreign countries, additional approval from the Department of Energy may be required.

 Guest ID Number (GXXXXX)

-A guest ID number is required for all guest traveling for the Laboratory.
-Please note, a guest ID number is not required for guests with an LBNL badge.
-To request an ID number, please submit the following information to Travel Help Desk.
+A guest ID number is required for all guests traveling for the Laboratory.
+To request a guest ID number, please submit a guest traveler form via askUS.

 NOTE: Please verify your traveler is not a citizen of one of the countries listed HERE; If yes, please contact LBNL security office for site clearance.